dymmond/esmerald/docs/testclient.md

 {!> ../docs_src/testclient/example2.py !}
 ```

-And like Starlette, the same example to send files with `EsmeraldTestClient`.
+And like Lilya, the same example to send files with `EsmeraldTestClient`.

 ```python
 {!> ../docs_src/testclient/example3.py !}
 ```

-`httpx` is a great library created by the same author of `Starlette` and `Django Rest Framework`.
+`httpx` is a great library created by the same author of `Django Rest Framework`.

 !!!
 Info
     By default the EsmeraldTestClient raise any exceptions that occur in the application.